iatoolkit/iatoolkit/docs/companies_and_components.md

 ---

+## 4. Best Practices

-## 4. Integrating with Company-Specific Repositories in Github
+## 4.1 Integrating with Company-Specific Repositories in Github

-For maximum isolation and portability, you can structure your project so that the **IAToolkit** framework acts as an external dependency, while all code specific to your company (or client) resides in its own dedicated GitHub repository.
+Our recommendation is to structure your project so that the **IAToolkit** framework acts as an external dependency, while all code specific to your company (or client) resides in its own dedicated GitHub repository.